Ultimate Guide To WordPress RSS

 RSS Post Importer

-RSS Post Importer lets you curate, syndicate, import, merge and display full-text feeds on your WordPress blog.
+The RSS Post Importer plugin can be used to curate, import, syndicate, merge and display full-text feeds (RSS, Atom, etc.) on your WordPress blog.

-RSS Post Importer fetches an RSS feed and publishes the full article content of each feed item as a standalone post.
+The plugin will fetch an RSS feed and publish the full content of every item in the feed as a standalone post.

 For more details, go here: